Square Dancing is ... friendship set to music

 TRY SQUARE DANCING AT ONE OF THESE INTRO SESSIONS

-Wednesdays 24 January and 7 February, in Oakland: MORE INFO
+Wednesdays 24 September and 1 October in Pacheco: MORE INFO

 Square Dancing is ... a variety of music